medi-jerr/medi-jerr/README.md

 ### Hi there 👋, my name is Mehdi
 #### Front-end web developer
-I really enjoy coding with :first_quarter_moon_with_face:Javascript and frameworks like :snowflake:React.js and :cyclone:React native, as well as learning other technology.
+I really enjoy coding with :first_quarter_moon_with_face:Javascript and :snowflake:React.js library, as well as learning other technology.

-Skills: :snowflake: React.js/ :cyclone: React native / :first_quarter_moon_with_face: Javascript / :volcano: HTML / :earth_asia: CSS
+Skills: :snowflake: React.js/ :first_quarter_moon_with_face: Javascript / :volcano: HTML / :earth_asia: CSS

 - 🔭 I’m currently working on a shop app
-- 🌱 I’m currently learning PHP
+- 🌱 I’m currently learning Node.js
 - 📫 How to reach me: medi-jerr
 - ⚡ Fun fact: Eating and learning